Purpose of the Bouvé College Academic Affairs Committee

-- The college Academic Affairs Committee (AAC) acts on matters relating to the academic and professional standing of all Bouvé students in the college who have already appeared before the unit’s Academic Standing Committee (ASC) and school dean/representative.
+- The college Academic Affairs Committee acts on matters relating to the academic and professional standing of all Bouvé students in the college who have already appeared before the unit’s Academic Standing Committee and school dean, department chair, or designee.

 - Issues pertaining to academic and co-op status and professional behaviors violations, including but not limited to warning, probation, permission to resume studies, changes in requirements, and repeating courses, fall within the jurisdiction of the AAC.
 The AAC also considers student appeals relative to academic or cooperative education judgments by faculty, coordinators, or others acting on behalf of the university, when such appeals arise from a violation, misinterpretation, or inequitable application of the academic provisions outlined in the University Catalog, Cooperative Education Handbook, or student handbooks.

-- The Office of Institutional Diversity and Inclusion handles appeals arising from allegations of discrimination on the basis of sex, sexual orientation, race, color, age, religion, national origin, handicap, or marital status.
-The Office for Gender Equity and Compliance handles issues related to Title IX.
-If other allegations remain at the conclusion of those inquiries then the student may refer them to the dean for review by the AAC of the college.
+- Appeals arising from allegations of discrimination or harassment on the basis of a protected category should be referred to the Office for University Equity and Compliance.
+The Disability Resource Center provides an appeal process for students with disabilities who believe their accommodation requests were unduly denied.
+If other allegations remain at the conclusion of those inquiries, then the student may refer them to the dean for review by the AAC of the college.

 Levels of the Appeal Process

 Discuss concerns with instructor and/or administrator.

 If the concern remains unresolved after discussions in step 1, prepare and submit an appeal statement.
 Students are encouraged to contact their academic advisor for guidance.